smithdilah/smithdilah/README.md

 ### 💡 Quote

 > "Code is like humor.
 When you have to explain it, it’s bad." – Cory House
+> "The best error message is the one that never shows up."  — Thomas Fuchs

 <!--horizontal divider(gradiant)-->